schwifty42069/vaporpic/README.md

 ## Vaporpic - Vidnode API for Originating Pirated Content
 ***

-*This module is intended to be used as an API, but it can also can be run standalone to fetch TV shows and movies.
+*This module is intended to be used as an API, but it can also be run standalone to fetch TV shows and movies.
 The documentation of it's installation and usage both as an API and a standalone module is below:*

 ***